ayeujjawalsingh/User-Management-System/Readme.md

 1. The **Client** sends requests to the **API Gateway**.
 2. Based on the request type (e.g., registration, login, profile update, password reset), the **API Gateway** forwards the request to the appropriate microservice.
 3. For operations requiring authentication, the **API Gateway** validates the token via the **Authentication Service**.
-4. Each microservice checks if the user exists in the system before performing actions such as login, OTP validation, or profile update.
-5. Services communicate with each other using gRPC for secure and fast interaction.
+4. Services communicate with each other using gRPC for secure and fast interaction.

 ---